semi-lab/semi-lab.github.io/_pages/contact.md

 ## Open Ph.D.
 Positions

 We have several opening positions for Ph.D. students with the following research interests, and skills.
-Previous backgrounds can include (but not limited to) mechanical engineering, materials science, and electrical engineering.
+Previous backgrounds can include (but not limited to) mechanical engineering, materials science, and industrial engineering.
 If you are interested, please contact Dr. Akin at <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.

 <ul>
 <li> <u> Multi-scale additive manufacturing</u>: process development, control, tool path generation, optimization of additive manufacturing processes (e.g., material extrusion, vat polymerization, cold spray, aerosol jet printing, directed energy deposition.) </li>